(WHM >> Home >> Transfers >> Transfer Tool)

 Select accounts for express transfer under the Express transfer heading.

-For more information, read the Express transfer section of this document.
+For more information, read the Express transfer section below.

 After you click Copy, the Account Transfer interface will appear.